ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Total fee will be: Gas units * Gas price per unit i.e 21000 * 200 = 4,200,000 Gwei or 0.0042 ETH

-Now, when Alex sends money 1.0042 ETH will be deducted from his account.
+Now, when Alice sends money 1.0042 ETH will be deducted from his account.
 Bob will be credited 1.0000 ETH.
 Miner gets 0.0042 ETH.